xvel/cifar10-tiniest/README.md

 random color jiggle
 mixup with linearly increasing intensity for the first 100 epochs

 Code is minimal and self-explanatory

-There is still room for improvement
+There is still room for improvement, no brute-force hyperparameter search was used here